-So you’ve had a long day at work and you are already late for a party.
+So you’ve had a long day at work, and you are already late for a party.
 At a time when you may need your phone to take down phone numbers or to take pictures, you are struggling to charge your phone so that the phone’s battery does not bail out on you when you need it the most.
 But the thing is that your phone takes too long to charge, at least longer than the time you’ve seen your friends need to charge their phones.
-Let us look at some of the reasons and solutions for Android phone or tablet won’t charge or charge too slow.
+Let us look at some of the reasons and solutions for Android phones or tablets won’t charge or charge too slow.

 Read also- How To Update Software On Android

 Solutions to fix Android /Samsung Won’t Charge problem

 The most vulnerable part of any charger is the cable.
 While they are created to handle a certain level of flexing and curling, regular use of the cables will lead to wear and tear, almost inevitable for any charger.
 If you are using a USB cable to charge the phone, then try a different cable, and if your phone charges fine on the other one, you know the issue lies in the cable you are using.
 If the charger and the cable are a single unit, check for physical damage signs on the cable.

 We saw many people complain that their Android /Tablet won’t charge or charge too slow.
 Quite a few users realized that it wasn’t the Android phone but the adapter of the charger, which was faulty.
 Checking the adapter can be easy if the charger comprises two sections – the adapter and the USB cable.
 When you plug and unplug the USB cable quite a few times from the adapter, there is a possibility that you have loosened the USB port on the adapter, which may be creating the problem.

 Check if your charger and cable work the same way for charging other devices.
 It will help you understand if the charger is faulty or the device.
 If other devices take just as long to charge, you may require replacing your charger.